emnom/emnom.github.io/_posts/2019-05-10-Fiction-vs-Nonfiction.markdown

 ---
-title : "Which is harder:Fiction or Nonfiction" layout : post
+title : "Which is harder: Fiction or Nonfiction" layout : post
 ---
 Because I have not written much I have very little experience in the art of writing so this will mostly be what other